 The Nebraska Uniform Prudent Management of Institutional Funds Act (NUPMIFA) imposes requirements on the management, investment, and spending of donor-restricted endowment funds.
 The guidance requires the amount classified as net assets with donor restrictions shall be the amount of the donor-restricted endowment fund (a) that must be retained permanently in accordance with explicit donor stipulations or (b) that in the absence of such stipulations, the organization's governing board determines how they must be retained (preserved) permanently consistent with relevant law.
 The disclosure below also includes the activities of one supporting organization.
-At December 31, 2020 and 2019, \$5,855 and \$5,632, respectively, of the net assets with donor restrictions balance relates to this supporting organizations.
+At December 31, 2021 and 2020, \$6,143 and \$5,855, respectively, of the net assets with donor restrictions balance relates to this supporting organizations with endowments.